robertwayne/bufferfish/README.md

 Bufferfish is a schemaless binary protocol designed for game networking.
-Specifically, this library focuses on communication between TypeScript / JavaScript clients and Rust servers via WebSockets.
+Specifically, this library focuses on communication between TypeScript / JavaScript clients and Rust servers.

 It makes some compromises in order to accomodate this use-case, for example, discarding any versioning / backwards compatability overhead.
 It does prefer to